arapulido/katacoda-scenarios/autoscaling-k8s/step6.md

 Let's generate some more fake traffic to force the p99 latency to go beyond 7 seconds.
 Execute the following command: `kubectl apply -f k8s-manifests/autoscaling/spike-traffic.yaml`{{execute}}

-Let's watch the HPA object to check when something changes: `kubectl get hpa frontendhpaduration -w`{{execute}}
+Let's watch the HPA object to check when something changes: `kubectl get hpa frontendhpaduration -w`{{execute}}.
+Once you are done watching the object, type `Ctrl+C` to go back to the terminal.

 Did the deployment scale?
 Navigate in Datadog to the Autoscaling Workshop dashboard you created in a previous step of this course.
 Can you see the the correlation between the increase in the p99 latency and the increase in number of replicas?